ReadAlongs/OpenSamples/fin/README.md

 Aligning text and audio
 -----------------------

 Now, I will need to record myself speaking the text.
-We don't have an interface to do this in the ReadAlong Studio web application, but in some sense this is okay, because I know I won't get it right on the first try, so it may be useful to do some post-editing.
+We wlil have an interface to do this in the ReadAlong Studio web application, but because I know I won't get it right on the first try, so it may be useful to do some post-editing.
 I chose to use [Audacity](https://www.audacityteam.org/) since it's free and I'm more or less familiar with it.

 I opened up Audacity, and set the [Project Rate](https://manual.audacityteam.org/man/selection_toolbar.html) to